 - Receive a judicial court order

-If you are ready to be a foster family and want to take the first steps toward adding a new child to your household, seek the assistance of a skilled family law attorney to help you throughout this process.
+If you wish to be a foster family, seek the assistance of a skilled family law attorney to help you throughout this process.

 Foster Family Rights in Henderson

 Regardless if you are looking to seek permanent custody or are simply interested in becoming a foster parent, the Henderson legal team at Ford & Friedman is ready to assist you.
-Our trusted family attorneys have experience in a wide range of legal issues involving foster family rights and are ready to assert your role in a foster child’s life both in and outside of the courtroom.
+Our trusted family attorneys have experience in a vast range of legal issues involving foster family rights and are prepared to assist you, so you can obtain the results you are seeking.

-Contact our office today at (702) 904-9898 to schedule a consultation with a knowledgeable member of our legal team.
+Contact our office today at (702) 904-9898 to schedule a case review with a compassionate attorney.